SMART 2025 - Emerging Engineered Wood for Buildings

-Welcome to the fourth annual SMART conference focused on Emerging Engineered Wood for Decarbonization.
-Over the next few days, we will explore key topics at the intersection of sustainability and innovation at Yale’s historic campus in New Haven, CT.
-Discussions will focus on climate change and CO₂ management, advancements in engineered wood materials and processes, and the role of AI in materials and product development.
+Welcome to the fourth annual SMART conference focused on Emerging Engineered Wood for Buildings.
+We will explore key topics at the intersection of sustainability and innovation at Yale’s historic campus in New Haven, CT.

-We will also cover the advanced properties of engineered wood, along with life cycle assessment and forestry management strategies aimed at promoting environmental sustainability.
 We look forward to engaging with all participants as we work together to drive progress in these critical areas.

 Program